hgarcia/Blog/src/_posts/2007-09-09-flex-versus-ajax.md

 categories: [General, Programming]
 ---

-I have been playing with the new version of <a target="_blank" href="http://www.adobe.com/products/flex/">Flex </a>and I'm very impressed with it's possibilities.
+I have been playing with the new version of [Flex](http://www.adobe.com/products/flex/) and I'm very impressed with it's possibilities.
 I did try Flex when it was first released and even when I like it, the price tag and the needs to install an specific server to use it discourage me and I decided to focus on Ajax to create rich UI.
 There was also the fact that at that point integration was other technologies was only considered for Coldfusion and Java, .net was mentioned as a future release and php was not even in the list.

 Since version 2.0 (3.0 is coming) Flex is not tied to the server anymore, you still can use the Flex server to use what they call data services but you can use Flex as a front end technology without having to worry about the back-end.